opensearch-project/documentation-website/_dashboards/maps.md

     <img src="{{site.url}}{{site.baseurl}}/images/maps/custom-map.png" alt="Add custom map">

-1. In the **Custom type** dropdown, select **Tile Map Service (TMS)**.
+1. In the **Custom type** dropdown list, select **Tile Map Service (TMS)**.
 1. Enter the TMS URL.
 1. (Optional) In **TMS attribution**, enter a TMS attribution for the basemap.
 For example, if you're using a custom basemap, you can add its name to display in the lower-right corner of the map.
 1. Select the **Settings** tab to edit the layer settings.
 1. Enter the layer name in **Name**.
 1. (Optional) Enter layer description in **Description**.
-1. (Optional) select the zoom levels and opacity for this layer.
+1. (Optional) Select the zoom levels and opacity for this layer.
 1. Select the **Update** button.

 ## Adding a document layer

 Adding document layers lets you visualize your data.
 You can use a single index or multiple indexes as a data source for a visualization.

-OpenSearch supports displaying documents that contain both geopoint and geoshape fields on a map.
+Document layers can display geopoint and geoshape document fields.
 {: .note}

 The following example assumes that you have the `opensearch_dashboards_sample_data_flights` dataset installed.
 If you don't have this dataset installed, perform the following steps: